topherchris420/orpheus-resonance-protocol/README.md

-# Reentry Interface
+# Orpheus

-Reentry Interface is a tactical dashboard prototype for simulation-heavy operations workflows.
+Tactical dashboard prototype for simulation-heavy operations workflows.
 It combines real-time visual telemetry, interactive mission modules, and operator-state monitoring into a single browser-based command surface.

 ## Why this exists

-This repository is for exploring:
+This is for exploring:

 - high-density control-room UIs
 - simulation-oriented interaction patterns